ONE Gas (NYSE:OGS) Issues FY 2022 Earnings Guidance

 ONE Gas (NYSE:OGS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $3.96-$4.20 for the period, compared to the consensus EPS estimate of $4.08.
 The company issued revenue guidance of -.

-ONE Gas (NYSE:OGS – Get Rating) last released its quarterly earnings data on Monday, August 1st.
-The utilities provider reported $0.59 earnings per share for the quarter, missing analysts’ consensus estimates of $0.62 by ($0.03).
-The firm had revenue of $428.98 million for the quarter, compared to the consensus estimate of $328.48 million.
+ONE Gas (NYSE:OGS – Get Rating) last released its quarterly earnings results on Monday, August 1st.
+The utilities provider reported $0.59 earnings per share for the quarter, missing the consensus estimate of $0.62 by ($0.03).
 ONE Gas had a net margin of 9.34% and a return on equity of 8.85%.
-The firm’s revenue for the quarter was up 35.9% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $0.56 earnings per share.
-Analysts predict that ONE Gas will post 4.07 earnings per share for the current fiscal year.
+The company had revenue of $428.98 million during the quarter, compared to the consensus estimate of $328.48 million.
+During the same period in the prior year, the company earned $0.56 earnings per share.
+The firm’s revenue was up 35.9% compared to the same quarter last year.
+Sell-side analysts forecast that ONE Gas will post 4.07 earnings per share for the current year.

-In related news, Director Eduardo A. Rodriguez sold 800 shares of the firm’s stock in a transaction that occurred on Tuesday, September 27th.
+In other ONE Gas news, Director Eduardo A. Rodriguez sold 800 shares of the firm’s stock in a transaction that occurred on Tuesday, September 27th.
 The shares were sold at an average price of $76.58, for a total value of $61,264.00.
-Following the transaction, the director now owns 10,019 shares of the company’s stock, valued at $767,255.02.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
-1.38% of the stock is currently owned by insiders.
+Following the sale, the director now owns 10,019 shares in the company, valued at $767,255.02.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Company insiders own 1.38% of the company’s stock.

 Hedge Funds Weigh In On ONE Gas

-Several large investors have recently added to or reduced their stakes in OGS.
-Point72 Hong Kong Ltd purchased a new position in ONE Gas during the first quarter valued at approximately $104,000.
-PDT Partners LLC purchased a new position in ONE Gas during the second quarter valued at approximately $202,000.
-Quantbot Technologies LP purchased a new position in ONE Gas during the first quarter valued at approximately $210,000.
-Donaldson Capital Management LLC purchased a new position in ONE Gas during the first quarter valued at approximately $218,000.
-Finally, Douglass Winthrop Advisors LLC purchased a new position in ONE Gas during the first quarter valued at approximately $221,000.
-Hedge funds and other institutional investors own 83.60% of the company’s stock.
+Hedge funds have recently modified their holdings of the business.
+Point72 Hong Kong Ltd acquired a new position in shares of ONE Gas during the first quarter worth $104,000.
+Quantbot Technologies LP acquired a new position in ONE Gas in the first quarter valued at $210,000.
+Donaldson Capital Management LLC acquired a new position in ONE Gas in the first quarter valued at $218,000.
+PDT Partners LLC acquired a new position in ONE Gas in the second quarter valued at $202,000.
+Finally, Douglass Winthrop Advisors LLC acquired a new position in ONE Gas in the first quarter valued at $221,000.
+Institutional investors and hedge funds own 83.60% of the company’s stock.

 ONE Gas Company Profile